 Once the installation, the Xrdp service will automatically start.
-You can verify Xrdp using following command:
+You can verify Xrdp using the following command:

 The Xrdp daemon listens on port 3389 on all interfaces.
 Run this command to allow Xrdp through the local firewall:

-Congratulation’s!
+Congratulations!
 You have successfully installed XRDP.
-Thanks for using this tutorial for installing XRDP open source remote desktop protocol on Ubuntu 20.04 LTS Focal Fossa system.
-For additional help or useful information, we recommend you to check the official XRDP web site.
+Thanks for using this tutorial for installing XRDP open-source remote desktop protocol on Ubuntu 20.04 LTS Focal Fossa system.
+For additional help or useful information, we recommend you check the official XRDP website.